P0455 Error Code Explanation

 - Emissions severity: HIGH.
 The car won’t pass emissions testing

-The OBD2 error code P0455 is stored in memory when the Electronic Control Unit (ECU) detects a leak in the Evaporative Emission System (EVAP).
+The OBD2 error code P0455 is stored in memory when the ECU detects a leak in the Evaporative Emission System (EVAP).

 Besides controlling the EVAP solenoids the Electronic Control Unit has a dedicated pressure sensor in the fuel tank (like the MAP sensor).
 This sensor is constantly informing the ECU about the fuel vapor pressure in the tank.
 The data trouble code P0455 is set when the ECU senses a possible leak in the EVAP system, in other words, an abnormal fuel vapor pressure.

 The symptoms of OBD2 error code P0455 may not always be obvious to the driver.

 The most common symptoms of data trouble code P0455 are: